sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ### 2.3.
 RMA
 * The dpu-cards should be displayed as part of inventory
 * Extend the CLI “show platform inventory” to display the dpu-cards and their state
-* The system should be powered down for replacement of dpu-card (SLED)
+* The system should be powered down for replacement of dpu-card

 ## 3. SmartSwitch PMON Design
 SmartSwitch PMON block diagram